tutoriel étui à couteau en cuir

 2. TRACE THE PATTERN ON THE SPLIT SIDE OF THE LEATHER

-Trace the pattern twice on the split side of the vegetable tanned leather (thickness 2.5 mm).
-Be careful to turn the pattern in both directions to make the symmetry of the two pieces.
+Trace the pattern twice on the crust side of the vegetable tanned leather (2.5 mm thick).
+Be sure to turn the pattern in both directions to make the two pieces symmetrical.
 Then trace the loop and the martyr piece (it will be hollowed out later).

 3. CUT THE LEATHER PIECES

-Cut the 4 pieces with a cutter or a knife.
-Always keep the cutting tool straight and do not cut everything all at once.
+Cut the 4 pieces with a cutter or a slicer.
+Always keep the cutting tool straight and do not cut all at once.

 leather knife case